 Treatment is indicated when decreased vision affects your everyday activities or hobbies.
 There are several techniques to remove the clouded lens.
 The most common technique is phacoemulsification.
 A very small incision is made and a tiny high-frequency ultrasound probe is used to break up the cataract and gently suction it away.
 A clear membrane bag is left in your eye where an intraocular lens is placed (IOL).
 This lens is necessary to replace the powerful lens that turned cloudy and has been removed.
 The IOL has almost eliminated the need for thick cataract glasses and contact lenses that were used years ago.
-Lasers are not used to perform cataract surgery.
-This is a common misconception.
-Lasers may be used after cataract surgery is completed to improve vision, but lasers are not currently used to remove the cataract.

 The benefits to this small incision surgery is the short period of time the procedure takes and the quick recovery time.
 Patients are able to eat a light snack and drink immediately after surgery.
 Drops will be used for several weeks after surgery.
 Most people notice an improvement in their vision soon after surgery.
 You will still need glasses to read after the surgery.
 Your new prescription is given several weeks after the procedure.

 No matter what your age, you want to enjoy an active and productive lifestyle.
 Improved vision will enhance your quality of life and add years to your life.
 If you are having difficulty with your vision, and feel cataracts may be the cause, call for an appointment at (775) 329-0286.